 Daft Punk

 I did not realize Michel Gondry directed this!
 In high school, my friend Andrew used “Around the World” as the curtain-call music for the short play he directed (the cast was affectionately referred to as the Denver Nuggets because they had so little chance of winning the county-wide short play competition they entered that year) and at the end of the show, the whole cast just grooved for a couple of minutes.
 At one point the Fresh Prince dance was involved.
-No, not that one.
-The other one.
+No, not that one. .

 Madonna